oumaimajabbouri38-sketch/Project-web/README.md

 Fit With You is a modern multi-page fitness website designed to encourage a healthy lifestyle.
 It provides users with information about fitness, health, running, nutrition, and contact options.

-This project was developed as part of a web development learning assignment to practice **HTML, CSS, and JavaScript**.
+This project was developed as part of a web development learning assignment to practice HTML, CSS, and JavaScript.

 ---